 Included are 3 bps patches to be applied to a USA version of Pokemon Rumble to get you into GX!
 Due to slight differences in dumps of the games out there, there were 3 patches made to ensure it works. (details on how to obtain the original game obviously not provided)

-This is fully cross-compatible with save files from the original Pokemon Rumble (USA version), and it can be installed on actual hardware via homebrew.
-This patch currently ONLY works with the USA version of the game due to slight scripting/file structure differences that exist in the JP/PAL versions of the game, so if you want to play it on a Japanese or PAL Wii, make the resultant .wad region free after patching with a tool such as ShowMiiWads. (https://wiibrew.org/wiki/ShowMiiWads)
+This is fully cross-compatible with save files from the original Pokemon Rumble (USA natively, PAL/JP with some additional steps detailed in the FAQ doc linked below), and it can be installed on actual hardware via homebrew.
+This patch currently ONLY works with the USA version of the game due to slight scripting/file structure differences that exist in the JP/PAL versions of the game, so if you want to play it on a Japanese or PAL Wii, you will need to do some region changing upon installation with homebrew.

 This mod is still very much a work-in-progress, and for full details on what's available/what is planned for the future, read the readme file inside the zip folder!